 This is absolutely the worst–in my opinion– aspect of the Gogoro owners experience.
 I love the battery swapping idea, but it was only after I purchased my Gogoro that I realized my subscription simply gives me monthly “kilometers.".
 For example, on a basic plan, I would get 100 kilometers each month.
 It doesn’t matter if I swap batteries once, or five times during these 100 kilometers.
 This is nice if–for some reason–I always wanted fully charged batteries in my scooter, but it eliminates any incentive for me to save energy.
 Why would I used smart mode, or drive slower to save electricity under this model?

 The other major problem I have with this system—one that is becoming painfully clear as summer approaches—is that I have to pay my monthly fee regardless of whether I drive my allotted KMs or not.
-If the weather is nice, and I choose to ride my bike for a month while leaving my scooter at home, I still pay $800nt.
+If the weather is nice, and I choose to ride my bicycle for a month while leaving my scooter at home, I still pay $800nt.
 That's just ridiculous in my opinion, and further supports the idea of paying for swaps, not KMs.

-There are a few other benefits to this model as was pointed out by my father who visited me recently, and had the opportunity to experience Gogoro himself.
+There are a few other benefits to this model as was pointed out by my father who visited me recently and had the opportunity to experience Gogoro himself.
 With this model we, the users, aren't responsible for the maintenance of batteries.
 If a battery malfunctions, or damages our scooters, we are not responsible for it because we don't own the batteries.
-This is a pretty valuable benefit that may proof it's real worth over time.
+This is a pretty valuable benefit that may prove it's real worth over time.

-I still wish Gogoro could involve some of us users in a workshop to help figure out a better system for this though, as it's having an unusually large impact on my overall experience at the moment.
+I still wish Gogoro could involve some of us users in a workshop to help figure out a better system for this though, as it's having an unusually negative impact on my overall experience at the moment.

 2 - Lack of power

 Not speed power, or energy power, I'm talking about strength power.
 I’ve taken my Gogoro up Yangmingshan mountain many times so far with no problems whatsoever.
 However, those were times I was riding alone.
-The one time my friend saddled up behind me for a trip up Yangmingshan, I seriously wondered if the Gogoro was going to make it.
+The one time my friend saddled up with me for a trip up Yangmingshan, I seriously wondered if the Gogoro was going to make it.
 I was honestly a bit embarrassed as well—all my bragging about Gogoro was falling short of expectations.
 To be fair, these were moments on the steepest sections of the mountain.
 Most of the time the scooter did just fine.

 I spend 95% of my time riding in the city, so in reality, this rarely presents a problem for me.
 I also believe that this will be improved with later versions and motor improvements.